 The spells collided and rebounded on the house, triggering a massive explosion that caused half the roof to cave in.
 Lily could barely see through the smoke, but she turned and raced towards the fence once more.
 She vaulted the wooden barrier and knew a single, gut-wrenching pain for James as she turned on the spot and vanished.

+As a safety precaution, Lily spent well over an hour Apparating everywhere she could think of, then walking for ten minutes or so before repeating the process.
+By the time she reached her final destination, she was ready to drop and extremely surprised that she hadn't Splinched herself due to her rattled emotions.
 The house that appeared before her was dark and foreboding looking, but Lily knew there was no safer place for her to be - Number Twelve, Grimmauld Place was heavily protected, with Dumbledore himself as Secret-Keeper.
 Without a backward glance, she rushed up the front steps and pounded on the door as hard as she could.
 Moments later, the heavy door opened to reveal a handsome young man, thick black locks framing his gray eyes.

 "Lily, what's up?"
 Sirius Black asked, flashing his signature roguish smile.
 "We weren't expecting you tonight!"
 The grin vanished as he took in Lily's expression, thrown into relief by the street lamps, and the burden she carried.